vicendy04/unit-testing-java-junit/README.md

   Profile profile = new Profile("Bull Hockey, Inc.");
   Question question = new BooleanQuestion(1, "Got milk?");

-  // answers false when must-match criteria not met profile.add(new Answer(question, Bool.FALSE));
+  // Answers false when must-match criteria is not met profile.add(new Answer(question, Bool.FALSE));
   Criteria criteria = new Criteria();
   criteria.add(